esamattis/ts-box/README.md

 async function main() {
     const box = await boxedFetch("/api");

+    box.value; // TypeError!
+Cannot access the value before the error is handled

     if (!box.ok) {
         console.log("Fetch failed", box.error);
         return;
     }

-    // The value can be accessed only when the error is handled console.log("Fetch ok!", box.value.status);
+    // The value can be now accessed when the error is handled console.log("Fetch ok!", box.value.status);
 }
 ```